prestsoftware/prest/docs/src/notation/preferences.rst

 *For all* `x,y\in X`, `x\succ y` *implies* `y\not\succ x`.

-Additional properties that a strict preference relation `\succ` may have are the following:
+Additional properties that a strict preference relation `\succ` may have are:

 Totality
 ........